silexphp/Silex/doc/services.rst

     $id = $app['request']->get('id');

-  This is only available when a request is being served, you can only access it from within a controller, before filter, after filter or error handler.
+  This is only available when a request is being served, you can only access it from within a controller, an application before/after middlewares, or an error handler.

 * **routes**: The `RouteCollection
   <http://api.symfony.com/master/Symfony/Component/Routing/RouteCollection.html>`_